neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 This guide explains how to deploy YOLOv5 with Neural Magic's DeepSparse.

 DeepSparse is an inference runtime with exceptional performance on CPUs.
-For instance, compared to ONNX Runtime's baseline, DeepSparse offers a 3.7x speed-up at batch size 1 and a 5.8x speed-up at batch size 64 for YOLOv5s!
+For instance, compared to ONNX Runtime's baseline, DeepSparse offers a 5.8x speed-up for YOLOv5s on the same machine!

 <p align="center">
   <img width="60%" src="performance-chart.png">